 There are many things that people take into consideration when determining which calendar to use, therefore there is much debate on what calendar to use.
 I will link my blog post about the calendar my family and I use and a little about our thought process when we chose it.

 The Gregorian New year time can be a fun time to spend time with family, have parties, and look with expectancy towards the new year.
 While these things aren’t inherently bad, they are traditions and customs that were associated with the celebration of false deities during this time of year.
 Instead of celebrating this false new year, we should observe the Biblical New Year, which occurs in the Spring.
-During this time we are preparing our houses, our hearts, and our minds for the Passover and the celebration of the Resurrection of Jesus Christ.
+During this time we are preparing our houses, our hearts, and our minds for Passover.
 This is a special time that the Lord invites us to partake in.
 I hope you have a wonderful celebration, Shalom!